jasp-stats/jaspMixedModels/inst/help/MixedModelsBLMM.md

 #### Assignment Box
   - Dependent variable: Dependent (response) variable.
   - Fixed effects variables: Variables used as the fixed effects predictors (the model terms can be specified under `Model` section).
+These are usually the variables of primary scientific interest.
-  - Random effects grouping factors: Variables specifying the nesting.
+  - Random effects grouping factors: Categorical variable(s) specifying clusters of observations (i.e., several observations per level of a random effects grouping factor).
+These are typically variables, such as participant or item, one wants to generalize over.
+Factors with very few levels (i.e., less then five or six levels) should not be used as random effects grouping factors and the number of levels of the random effects grouping factors determines the power of the test of the fixed effects (Westfall, Kenny, & Judd, 2014).
+The random effect structure (i.e., random intercepts, random slopes, and correlations among random effects parameters) can be specified under `Model` - `Random effects`.
+The default random effects structure is the automatically determined "maximal random effects structure justified by the design" (Barr, Levy, Scheepers, & Tily, 2013).

 #### Run Analysis
 Press the button to run the analysis.
 Model relevant changes in the settings will not be applied until the button is pressed.

 ### Output
 - Estimated grand mean and estimated deviations from the grand mean for all levels of each fixed effects model term.
 It can be changed to estimated marginal means in the `Options` section.
   - Level: Levels of the fixed effects model term.
   - Estimate: This column contains the independent variables or their interaction.
   - SE: Standart error of the estimate.
   - 95% CI: 95% credible interval.
     - Lower: Lower bound of the credible interval.
     - Upper: Upper bound of the credible interval.
   - R-hat: Convergence diagnostic comparing within and between chains estimates of model parameters.
 Values larger than 1.01 indicates possible convergence problems.
   - ESS (bulk): Estimated sample size in the middle of the distribution.
 Small values render the parameter estimates unprecise.
   - ESS (tail): Estimated sample size in the tails of the distribution.
 Small values render the bounds of credible intervals unprecise.

 ### Model
 - Components and model terms:
     - Model components: All the fixed effects variables that can be included in the model.
     - Fixed effects: The independent variables in the model.
 By default, all the main effects of the specified independent variables and their interactions are included in the model.
 To include interactions, click multiple variables (e.g., by holding the ctrl/cmd button on your keyboard while clicking) and drag those into the `Fixed effects` box.
     - Random effects: The random effects organized by random effects grouping factors.
 By default, all of the random effects corresponding to the fixed effects are included and JASP internally checks and removes non-estimable random effects.
+That is, the default corresponds to the "maximal random effects structure justified by the design" (Barr, Levy, Scheepers, & Tily, 2013).
 Unticking the boxes on the left of the variable names removes the random effect from corresponding random effects grouping factor.
-     - Correlations: Whether the correlations between the random effects within each random effect grouping factor should be estimated.
+     - Correlations: Whether the correlations between the random effects parameters within each random effects grouping factor should be estimated.

 ### Options